-The height of buildings in the precinct will be limited to two to four storeys (6m to 12m, 14m max at apex of roof) in accordance with building envelopes.
+The height of buildings in the precinct will be limited to two to four storeys in accordance with building envelopes.

 Materials in new development will be encouraged to complement those of the East Perth area generally.

 Buildings should primarily be of a solid construction nature such as brickwork, stone masonry or rendered concrete type materials, with lighter materials used for suspended, lightweight or cantilevered building elements such as awnings, feature panels, roof sections and balconies.